 There is a big different between supporting people and enabling their poor behavior.
 People often sacrifice their own well-being to meet another’s needs, or they may shield their loved ones from the consequences of their poor behavior—all in the hopes of caring for them.
 However, these behaviors ultimately bring more harm than health, and they are codependent.

-Thriveworks Atlanta offers therapy for codependency because many people struggle with when, where, and how to be supportive in relationships without losing their own health in the process.
+Thriveworks Atlanta in Sandy Springs offers therapy for codependency because many people struggle with when, where, and how to be supportive in relationships without losing their own health in the process.

 What Is Codependency?